 If you like the idea of having a latte in the morning that will keep you full until lunch, then this is the recipe for you.
 It’s full of healthy fats and MCT oil.
-As we’ve discussed elsewhere on the site, because of the high calorie load, it’s a good option if you’re active but not so much if not.
+Because of the high calorie load, it’s a good option if you’re active—but not so much if not.

 The recipe can basically serve as the template for many other keto coffee combinations, consisting of:

-- 1 cup coffee (may we suggest the World’s Strongest Coffee?)
+- 1 cup coffee (may we suggest Death Wish Coffee?)

-- 1-2 tablespoons of healthy fat (MCT Oil, Coconut Oil)
+- 1-2 tablespoons healthy fat (MCT oil, coconut oil)

 - 1-2 tablespoons keto-friendly creamer